ryn-ngn/web222/weeks/week08/README.md

 There are hundreds of properties we can tweak as web developers, and it's a good idea to explore what's available, and to look at how other web sites use them via the developer tools.

 A property can have one or more values.
-A the possible values a property can have also comes from the standard.
+The possible values a property can have also comes from the standard.
 For example:

 ```css